willtheorangeguy/deedown/docs/legal/TERMS.md

 If you have any questions about these Terms and Conditions, You can contact us:

-- By visiting this page on our website: [github.com/willtheorangeguy/deedown](github.com/willtheorangeguy/deedown).
+- By visiting our GitHub page: [github.com/willtheorangeguy/deedown](github.com/willtheorangeguy/deedown).